Discover 5 Exquisite Gems: South Africa’s Must-see Destinations

 Wine Tasting

-The wine industry here dates from the seventeenth century and there are hundreds of wineries to be found, and of course, tried.
-In the Cape Winelands region near Cape Town, Stellenbosch has over 150 wineries in a very small area, while Franschhoek not only has over 50 vineyards but also some of the best restaurants in South Africa.
+The wine industry here dates from the seventeenth century, and there are hundreds of wineries to be found and, of course, tried.
+In the Cape Winelands region near Cape Town, Stellenbosch has over 150 wineries in a tiny area.
+At the same time, Franschhoek has over 50 vineyards and some of the best restaurants in South Africa.

-South Africa’s climate is perfect for viticulture and the country produces award-winning white, red and sparkling wines.
-You can do a wine tour that takes you to several different ones, or you can stay in one for a night or two, many have guest accommodations.
+South Africa’s climate is perfect for viticulture, and the country produces award-winning white, red, and sparkling wines.
+You can do a wine tour that takes you to several different ones, or you can stay in one for a night or two, many of which have guest accommodations.

 Scuba Diving